codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 There is one global view from the left-side menu that shows builds for all projects across your organization and a project-based view from the settings inside an individual project.

-Both views has the same controls and filters..
+Both views has the same controls and filters.

 ## Viewing pipeline status